catvasion/portfolio/README.md

 This portfolio is divided into several sections to showcase my work and skills:

 #### Home:
-Welcome to my home page where I have links to sections in my porfolio and social links to where you can contact me.
+Welcome to my home page where I have links to sections in my portfolio and social links to where you can contact me.
 #### Skills:
 Discover the programming languages, frameworks, and tools I am knowledgeable in.
 #### Projects: